slatedocs/slate/source/includes/_elixir.md

 <a href="https://hexdocs.pm/scout_apm/ScoutApm.Tracing.html#track/5" target="_blank">See the scout_apm hex docs</a> for more information on `track`.

+### Testing instrumentation

+Improper instrumentation can break your application.
+It's important to test before deploying to production.
+The easiest way to validate your instrumentation is by running [DevTrace](#enabling-devtrace30) and ensuring the new metric appears as desired.

+After restarting your app with DevTrace enabled, refresh the browser page and view the trace output.
+The new metric should appear in the trace.

 ## Custom Context

 [Context](#context) lets you see the forest from the trees.
 For example, you can add custom context to answer critical questions like: